davetrollope/gitstats/README.md

 * Data Visualization

-  * A Rails server using Bootstrap and D3 to gleen data about the lifecycle of a PR, author or repo etc.
+  * A Rails server using Bootstrap and Google Charts to gleen data about the lifecycle of a PR, author or repo etc.

 # Evaluation Instance
 An example instance of this application is running for [evaluation purposes](http://gitstats.hopto.org) - take a look!